aziflaj/pingul/README.md

 ## Loops

 There are no loops.
-But where there's will, there's a way.
-There's a way to implement Map-Reduce in PinguL (refer to `examples/map_reduce.pl`):
+But where there's a will, there's a way.
+And there's a way to implement Map-Reduce in PinguL (refer to [`examples/map_reduce.pl`](https://github.com/aziflaj/pingul/blob/main/examples/map_reduce.pl)):

 ```js
 var map = func(list, fun) {